Prenuptial, Midmarriage And Divorce Settlement Agreements

 New Jersey courts will not recognize marital agreements that are patently unfair and leave one spouse “high and dry” with no assets or means of support.
 The court can nullify an agreement built on fraud or misrepresentation such as undisclosed assets.
 And it will not uphold a prenup or midmarriage agreement signed under duress or coercion deemed unconscionable (which means shocking to enforce).
 Rajeh Saadeh can make sure that your contract meets all the statutory criteria and passes the “smell test.”

 Attorney Rajeh A. Saadeh can also serve as your lawyer for an out-of-court divorce settlement agreement.
 Whether you have few assets or a more complex estate, litigation can be long, costly and nasty.
 If you are able to come to terms without going to court, we can draft the legalese and submit it to the court for approval, enabling you to go your separate ways sooner and with less stress and expense.

 Marital agreements and settlement agreements cannot stipulate the terms of child custody or the amount of child support (unless a court approves it).
 But property, alimony and other terms of divorce are fair game.

 For an in-depth discussion, call The Law Office of Rajeh A. Saadeh, L.L.C., for an appointment at 908-396-8330, or contact us online.
-Based in Somerville, New Jersey, we practice in Middlesex County, Somerset County, Hunterdon County, Morris County, Union County and Mercer County.
+Based in Bridgewater, New Jersey, we practice in Middlesex County, Somerset County, Hunterdon County, Morris County, Union County and Mercer County.